gavdraper/gavdraper.github.io/_drafts/sql-server-application-roles.md

 ---
 layout: post
 title: SQL Server Application Roles
-date: '2017-06-06 07:47:47'
+date: '2017-06-05 07:47:47'
 ---
 If you're using Windows Authentication then your Database server knows a lot more about each user and makes permissioning a lot easier.
 For example if an app is using Windows auth to log it's users into the database server, then we most likely have information like Groups from Active Directory and can permission at both User and Group level.
-If however Windows Authentication is not an option because there is no centralised Active Directory for example if you're running a public facing web applicaiton then you most likely have your app always authenticate to SQL Server as the same user.
+If however Windows Authentication is not an option because there is no centralized Active Directory for example if you're running a public facing web application then you most likely have your app always authenticate to SQL Server as the same user.
 This makes permissioning more difficult as this one user needs full permission to do everything your app could ever need to do, so any one user of the application has as much access as the next user to the database.

 Let's look at an example of this.
 The following scripts create some tables and schemas in a new database...

 {% highlight sql %}
 CREATE DATABASE AppRoles
 GO
 USE AppRoles
 GO
+CREATE LOGIN [WebAppUser] WITH PASSWORD=N'(123ABC)', DEFAULT_DATABASE=[AppRoles]
+GO
+CREATE USER [WebAppUser] FOR LOGIN [WebAppUser]
+GO

 CREATE SCHEMA Accounts
-GO

 CREATE SCHEMA HR
 CREATE TABLE Accounts.AccountsTable
 (
     Id INT IDENTITY PRIMARY KEY
 )
 CREATE TABLE HR.HumanResourcesTable
 (
     Id INT IDENTITY PRIMARY KEY
 )
-GO

-CREATE LOGIN [WebAppUser] WITH PASSWORD=N'(123ABC)', DEFAULT_DATABASE=[AppRoles]
-GO

-CREATE USER [WebAppUser] FOR LOGIN [WebAppUser]
-GO
 {% endhighlight %}

-Let's imagine we put all our Accounts tables in the Acocunts schema and all our HR tables in the HR schema.
+Let's imagine we put all our Accounts tables in the Accounts schema and all our HR tables in the HR schema.
 We then have our single WebAppUser that our application will use to login to the SQL Server.
 If we want to stop certain users of our application from accessing the accounts table we'd have to build that in to the application as there is no way we can do this in SQL Server with a single login.
 If we were able to user Windows Auth we could have added users for an Accounts group and an HR group then permission them to only access their relevant schemas.
 This is where Application Roles come in.
 At this point if we try to select from either table as our WebAppUser it will fail as we've not granted the user any permissions or roles...

 To follow along with any examples log in to your SQL Server instance as the WebAppUser login we created above.

 {% highlight sql %}
 SELECT * FROM Accounts.AccountsTable
 SELECT * FROM HR.HumanResourcesTable
-%{ endhighlight %}
+{% endhighlight %}

 ![No permission error]({{site.url}}/content/images/2017-application-roles/no-permission.JPG)